Is Rajinikanth Making A Blunder By Flirting With Politics?

-Superstar Rajinikanth has been flirting with the topic of
+Superstar Rajinikanth has been flirting with the idea of

-entering politics since two decades and now the speculations have
+entering politics since two decades and now speculations have hit

-hit the ceiling that he indeed is going to enter politics.
-At the
+the ceiling that he indeed is going to enter politics.
+At the age

-age of 66, he's still doing good movies but will his political
+of 66, he's still doing good movies but will his political

-ambitions weigh him down as a person?
+ambitions weigh him down as a person

 Politics is not for everyone and one needs strength and stamina